oscarlagatta/ag-grid-demo-01/app/docs/README.md

 - **Outlier handling**: Option to exclude extreme values
 - **Status metadata**: Include any service status information for correlation

-Here's a suggested implementation for applying real data to your two charts:
+Here's a suggested implementation for applying real data to the two charts:

 ## 1. Update API Route to Use Real Data